 Matt answering our questions in the cooling room

 Jester, Indigo Imp's latest tasty brew, coming soon (in April) to a Heinen's near you.
+Note: The red wax (as opposed to the blue wax on their other beers)

 A display of stylin' Imp t-shirts that you can buy at the brewery